donovansmith44/Jack-Compiler/README.md

 # Jack-Compiler

-The purpose of this compiler is to translate programs written in the Jack programming language (which resembles Java and C#) into low-level byte code, resembling that of the JVM.
+The purpose of this compiler is to translate programs written in the Jack programming language into low-level byte code, resembling that of the JVM.

 To compile: